FCI is a provider of granite, marble and numerous other natural stones, engineered quartz, solid surface, laminate, and wood countertops.

 Corian Solid Surface

 For routine cleaning of Corian Solid Surface, washing the surface with soap and water is usually sufficient.
-Unlike most other counter top materials, abrasive household cleaners can be used, such as Ajax with bleach and a Scotch-Brite pad.
 Do not place hot skillets or pans directly on top.
 Some heat generating appliances like electric skillets or crock pots can damage the surface.
 The use of a trivet or hot pad equipped with small rubber feet is recommended.
 Please click below for more information.

 Cultured Marble Countertops

 For routine cleaning of cultured marble tops, use only liquid or foam, non-abrasive cleaners, then apply a coat of non-yellowing wax or polish.
 Remove hard water scale and rust stains with a mild vinegar and water solution followed by a polishing compound.
 Grease stains and oil residues can be removed by mineral spirits available from paint outlets.
 Mold or mildew can be removed with a dilute solution of Clorox or with Lysol.
 Never let pure bleach come in contact with your marble.
 For more information, refer to the Marble Care Instructions from the manufacturer.